cdsittampalam/documentation/docs/Qredo Network.md

 #### Watcher and MPC
 The watcher informs the MPC to generate a cryptocurrency address for the incoming money on the Qredo transaction.
 This is also known as a peg-in transaction.

 The watcher adds the address as a watch-only address on the Bitcoin node.
 This allows the node to see changes in the wallet for the money coming in.
 When Anne deposits money for Alice in the address, the watcher periodically (every minute) requests wallet changes from its Bitcoin node.
+When the node is queried periodically, the node can provide full UTXO details, together with proof of existence on the underlying chain.

 :::info
 When the node is queried periodically, the node can provide full UTXO details, together with proof of existence on the underlying chain.